devmatthew1/madlib/README.md

 # madlib
 madlib quiz solution
-in case u have issue with the quiz
+in case u have issue with the quiz,study the code. copy and paste then submit